Scalable and Accurate Graph Reasoning with LLM-based Multi-Agents: Our Approach

-\begin{itemize}[leftmargin=*] \item \textbf{State}: The local information maintained by each node, representing its current state.
-This can include attributes like node features, labels, or any other task-specific data.
-The states evolve as nodes receive messages and update their information. \item \textbf{Message}: The data transmitted between nodes during the communication phase.
+\begin{itemize} \item \textbf{State}: The local information maintained by each node, representing its current state.
+This can include attributes like node features, labels, long texts or any other task-specific data.
+The states evolve as nodes receive messages and update their information. \item \textbf{Message}: The information exchanged between neighboring nodes during communication rounds.
 Messages typically contain information that neighboring nodes need to perform updates, such as feature values, distances, or other task-relevant information. \item \textbf{Initialization}: At the start of the execution, each node initializes its state with predefined values, which may be based on node IDs, input features or task-specific requirements.
 This step ensures that the graph is ready to begin the communication process. \item \textbf{Send}: After initialization, each node generates messages based on its current state and sends them to its neighboring nodes.
 This step is repeated in each iteration, allowing nodes to continuously exchange information with their neighbors. \item \textbf{Update}: Upon receiving messages from its neighbors, each node updates its state by aggregating the incoming messages and combining them with its current state.
-This iterative process enables nodes to refine their information over time. \item \textbf{Termination}: The algorithm halts when a predefined stopping condition is met, such as reaching a fixed number of iterations, achieving convergence, or satisfying a task-specific criterion.
+This iterative process enables nodes to update their local information over time. \item \textbf{Termination}: The algorithm halts when a predefined stopping condition is met, such as reaching a fixed number of iterations, achieving convergence, or satisfying a task-specific criterion.
 Once the termination condition is reached, each node will send its final state to the Master LLM, and the execution terminates. \end{itemize}

 Since LLMs lack prior knowledge of this distributed paradigm, to facilitate the Master LLM's understanding and application of the framework, we develop a distributed algorithm library that adheres to this distributed paradigm, from which the Master LLM can query relevant algorithm templates to generate distributed solutions within this paradigm.
 Specifically, we selected classic distributed graph algorithms and documented their implementations under this distributed paradigm.
 Some examples are presented in Appendix~\ref{app:distributed_in}.
 Drawing on prior work~\citep{zheng2024executing, jojic2024gpt}, we endeavor to write detailed reasoning steps of each part in the algorithm to encourage the agent to think step by step as much as possible, which plays an important role in enhancing the success rate of individual agents.